A vegan diet can be healthy but there are a few vitamins and minerals that can be low on a vegan diet. Find out which and how to keep those levels up!

 Vitamin B12 (cobalamin)

 There are no naturally occurring plant-based foods that contain B12, however, some foods (like nutritional yeast) are fortified with them.
-It is essential for vegans to get enough B12 so while it may be possible to get the amount needed through fortified foods, it's easier to take a supplement like a sublingual methylcobalamin tab and be done with it.
+It is essential for vegans to get enough B12 so while it may be possible to get the amount needed through fortified foods, it's easier to take a supplement and be sure you are getting adequate amounts of B12.